torgbuiedunyenyo/infinite-book/README.md

 2. **Bounded Infinity**: The form is finite (a book page), but what can exist within it is unbounded.

-3. **Interaction as Instantiation**: Nothing exists until you reach for it.
-Flipping creates the page permanently.

-4. **Every Output Is Also an Input**: Every page contains references that generate more pages.
+3. **Every Output Is Also an Input**: Every page contains references that generate more pages.
 The library generates itself as you explore.

-5. **Self-Similarity**: Every page has the same structure—prose containing [[references]].
+4. **Self-Similarity**: Every page has the same structure—prose containing [[references]].
 The system is fractal.

-6. **Coherent World**: All books exist within The Shape of Time.
+5. **Coherent World**: All books exist within The Shape of Time.
 Generated content feels real because it belongs to a consistent fictional universe.

-7. **Completeness as Illusion, Coherence as Reality**: The library appears complete because any reference leads to a real book.
+6. **Completeness as Illusion, Coherence as Reality**: The library appears complete because any reference leads to a real book.
 What's real is the consistency.

-8. **Native Navigation**: You don't prompt the system.
+7. **Native Navigation**: You don't prompt the system.
 You *read* and you *follow*.

 ---